madhaviit/Adobe_final/Notebooks/Task 1/README.md

 - During submission we realised that the m1-regressor and normal-classifier gave the best results for unseen time-period and m2-regressor and noraml-classifier gave the best results for unseen company task.
 Hence, these were used for final result evaluation.

+**NOTE** - Please load the embeddings from the Kaggle datasets provided by us.
+Since, the content depends on filename and relative file orders in the dataset.
+Therefore, it is advised to manually the datasets and preoceed with it.
+Sorry for the inconvenience.

 The embeddings and model weights are stored and can be loaded from Kaggle.
 The datasets are under the user TheNetherWatcher in its shared-with-you datasets section.